opentmf/dnext-catalog-sync-service/README.md

 ### 1.0.7
 - Updates to pia-web-clients 1.0.8, for fewer dependencies for the reactive WebClient.
 - Updates Spring Boot to 3.4.1
+### 1.0.8
+- Added Web Client Starters to the autoconfiguration afterName.